worldforge/worldforge/apps/cyphesis/README.md

 After that's done you can open the file found at [external/Remotery/vis/index.html]() to see real time measurements.

+## Database storage

+By default we'll use SQLite for storing all data.
+There's an option to instead use Postgres which can be enabled by submitting the "CYPHESIS_USE_POSTGRES" CMake option.
+Note that we currently don't provide any Conan support for this.

 ## Copyright notices

 The server code in C++ is distributed under the GNU General Public